gmove-io/account.tech/README.md

 5. **Coin Operations**: Handles the merging and splitting of coins in the multisig.
 Can be used to prepare a Proposal with coins with the exact amount needed.

 6. **Transfers**: Allows the transfer of assets owned in the multisig treasury.
 Objects can also be delivered, meaning the recipient has to claim the objects otherwise the Multisig can retrieve them.

+7. **Payments**: Handles the creation of a payment stream for a coin.
+The payment is done by sending an amount of the coin to the recipient at a regular interval until the balance is empty.
+It can be cancelled by the multisig member.

 7. **Move Call**: Facilitates the enforcement of calling the appropriate functions.
 The action can also include to borrow or withdraw objects (such as a Cap).